Boran/webfact-make/vagrant.md

 -----

 Proxies: if you network requires outgoing access via a proxy, the vagrant-proxyconf is needed.
 See also http://tmatilai.github.io/vagrant-proxyconf.
 It updates /etc/profile.d/proxy.sh /etc/environment and can be activated via command line too, e.g. VAGRANT_HTTP_PROXY="http://proxy.example.com:8080" vagrant up

+Passwords: The mysql root, u_webfact and webfact_create passwords are in clear text in the docker-compose file, they should be changed.
+They are also visible as docker environemnt variables for the relevant containers.
+The default login of drupal websites created is admin/admin, which can also be changed via docker env variables.

 Mac: port forwarding of port 80/443: Vagrant cannot fwd ports below 1024 (unix limitation).
 For a solution on Mac 10.10, see http://salvatore.garbesi.com/vagrant-port-forwarding-on-mac  and https://github.com/emyl/vagrant-triggers.
 Port 80 on the MAC is mapped to 8080 within the VM then 8080 within the VM is passed onto the nginx container.